Soumi7/PG-StockManagement/README.md

 ## Idea and Implementation:

-- If companies are informed about the changes in weather ahead of time, it adds predictability in sales with the application of relevant trade promotions.
-After all, small changes to retail sales would increase revenues by a large percentage.

 - With the help of weather predictive stock fulfillment, stocking and early purchase would be more meaningful.
 Combining historical data with past and predicted weather patterns we  can project the levels of demand and correct levels of supply.
 This adds more efficiency and accuracy to the planning process and eliminates gut-based planning.